Patricia J. Adams: Career

 Adams published, Windows to Yesteryear, her first collection of poems in 1998 and her second collection, A Gift of Fire: Cultural Writings to Enlighten and Amuse was published in 2003.
 Her play "The Anguilla Revolution" was produced in 2004 on the 35th anniversary of the British invasion.
 A Jewel Made of Sand was published in 2006.
-Her works which feature both English and Anguillian Creole texts, have helped to improve the perception of creole on the island, which was negatively viewed in the past.
-Adams was influenced by Louise Bennett, the Jamaican poet, and inspired not only to write her own works, but to teach creole, as well as standard English, and encourage her students be proud of their first language.
+Her works which feature both English and Anguillian Creole texts, have helped to improve the perception of the localcreole on the island, which was viewed more negatively and seldom used in writing in the past.
+Adams was influenced by Louise Bennett, the Jamaican poet, and inspired not only to write her own works, but to teach the Creole language of Anguilla as well as standard English, and to encourage her students to be proud of their first language.
 She retired from teaching in 2005.

-Since 2008, the Patricia J. Adams Literary Award is given to primary students in grades 3, 5, and 6, is given to students who excel in compositional writing by the Department of Education.
+Since 2008, the Patricia J. Adams Literary Award is given to primary students in grades 3, 5, and 6 who excel in compositional writing by the Department of Education.
 In 2012, when Anguilla held its first literary festival, Adams and her son Dwayne Adams were featured presenters.
 The same year she received a badge of honor and Queen's Certificate on Anguilla Day Award for her contributions to the social development of the island.
 In 2015, an anthology, Where I See the Sun—Contemporary Poetry in Anguilla, edited by Lasana M. Sekou included selections from Adams, among other poets from the island.
-Adams published her first novel, also in creole, in 2016.
-The book is about relationships between fathers and sons and takes place in the decade preceding the Anguillan Revolution.
-Upon its publication, a celebratory gathering was hosted by the Ministry of Youth and Culture, where Adams was praised for her literary body of work which has preserved of cultural traditions of Anguilla.
+Adams published her first novel, also in Anguilla’s Creole language, in 2016.
+The book, which is titled “Blue Beans” is about relationships between fathers and sons and takes place in the decade preceding the Anguillan Revolution.
+Upon its publication, a celebratory gathering was hosted by the Ministry of Youth and Culture, where Adams was praised for her literary body of work which has helped to document and preserve many of the cultural traditions of Anguilla.
+“Blue Beans” was followed by a sequel titled “Yellow Dad.”